bootdotdev/blog/content/stories/asynchronous-flows-and-webhooks.md

 webhooks and how to improve your developer experience around them when developing in local environments.

 ### The Webhook

-With all of this set up, let's get to the meat and potatoes of it all, so we can see the webhook working.
+With all of this confiugured, let's get to the meat and potatoes of it all, so we can see the webhook working.
 We'll want to do a few things.

 1. Set up a database table, we'll want to store the `agentId` and `documentId` from the original response, so we know